sno6/website/posts/gates.md

 <h3>Equipment I used</h3>

 <ul>
 	<li>A PoE camera that has motion detection capabilities.
-I chose a model similar to <a href="https://www.nfs.nz/product/1353-hikvision-2mp-lightfighter-wdr-ir-vf-bullet-2-8-12mm">this.</a></li>
+I chose <a href="https://www.nfs.nz/product/1353-hikvision-2mp-lightfighter-wdr-ir-vf-bullet-2-8-12mm">this</a> model.</li>
 	<li>A spare remote for your gate.</li>
 	<li>Raspberry Pi or Arduino.</li>
     <li>5v relay.
 I went with <a href="https://www.jaycar.co.nz/arduino-compatible-5v-relay-board/p/XC4419">this</a> fella because it was cheap and I could get it locally.</li>